jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 Capacitors.

-They hold charge, hold up in harsh environments, don't degrade in the way batteries to, and don't require user maintenance.
+They hold charge, hold up in harsh environments, don't degrade in the way batteries do, and don't require user maintenance.

 You see capacitors in use quite often today, consider things like the Samsung Galaxy stylus for example, but again back in 2019 it wasn't an immediate thought.